Islam and Democracy

-This final year course provides a philosophical and empirical introduction to contemporary debates regarding the compatibility of Islam and democracy.
+This final year module provides a philosophical and empirical introduction to contemporary debates regarding the compatibility of Islam and democracy.
 It also encourages a critical re-examination of these debates through:

 - a discussion of Muslim scholarship (and practice) pertaining to the specification and interpretation of Islamic law, the role of religious and political opposition, and the status of the individual in political and social life, as well as

 - a careful recapitulation of these debates in the context of well-known texts prepared by non-Muslim democratic theorists, all of whom have addressed the meaning of “law,” the role of “opposition,” and the political status of the “individual” (as well as the relationship between religion and politics in general) in some detail.

 The module concludes with a series of case studies drawn from South and Southeast Asia, North Africa, the Middle East, and Europe (including, for example, Turkey, Malaysia, Egypt, Pakistan, Iran, India and France).

 153400020 - Government and Politics of South Asia OR 153400060 - Government and Politics of the Middle East.

 NB Students who have not taken one of the pre-requisites for this module, and who wish to apply directly to the module convenor for permission to enrol, should do so after the start of the first teaching week of term 1.
 As such you are strongly advised to enrol for a different module, and to wait until the first teaching week of term before enquiring as to whether last-minute enrolment might be possible.